JeeWeetje/lora-azure-iot-workshop/CommandsUwp.md

 1. [Deploying the TTN C# bridge as Azure Web Job](Webjob.md)
 2. [Add basic monitoring to the platform](IoTPatformMonitoring.md)

+And for more creative ideas, we can recommand to look at [hackster.io](https://www.hackster.io/).
+Every day, new IoT projects are added!

 ![alt tag](img/logos/microsoft.jpg) ![alt tag](img/logos/atos.png)